-How to assess if admission requirements met?
+How to assess if admission requirements are met?

-Institutions are encouraged to use standardized criteria and testing to assess whether prospective students meet admission requirements.
+Institutions are encouraged to must use standardized criteria and testing to assess whether prospective students meet admission requirements related to language proficiency.
 For example, an institution may use the International English Language Testing System (IELTS) to assess language proficiency or require evidence the student has completed a provincially recognized high school academic course.
+Institution developed (in-house) English language tests are not permitted and cannot be used to evaluate whether a student meets the language proficiency requirement(s) as part of a program's admission requirements.
+For more information, see Appendix 7: Admission Requirements Guide and Appendix 8: Language Proficiency Guide.